RaulPPelaez/UAMMD/README.md

 Multiple building blocks are provided in order for the user to construct a certain simulation, highly templated so the user can easily add in the input the specific interactions when they are not implemented by default.

-For example, there is not a harmonic trap module, but you can write a simple functor in the input file (directly in device code!) stating that each particle should experiment a force when it is trying to leave the box and you are set!.
+For example, there is not a harmonic trap module, but you can write a simple functor in the input file (directly in device code!) stating that each particle should experiment a force when it is trying to leave the box.
 You can do the same with a bonded force, an interaction that needs to trasverse a neighbour list, an nbody interaction...
-See the examples folder and the wiki for more info!
+See the examples folder and the wiki for more info

 UAMMD is coded into separated types of modules.
 A code that uses UAMMD needs to create/instantiate some of this modules and update them when necessary (i.e to forward the simulation time).
 For example, the simulation could have a VerletNVT integrator module and a PairForces interactor module to create a molecular dynamics simulation.
 Or a DPD integrator module with Nbody interactor module, etc. See the example folder.